paulh1am/paulh1am.github.io/_projects/irc-atomic-design.markdown

 This system has been a complete solution for multiple sites, allowing the organization to replicate the aesthetic and quality of the global website for regional use-cases.

-This was also an incredible learning experience and a one-of-a-kind chance to learn from the best.
+This was also an incredible learning experience, a chance to learn from the best.
 It also proved to me the value of continuing to write code as a designer, especially in the context of design systems as we were able to operate with very little gap or delay between designers and developers.

 <br/>